Mike2020x/react-router-exercise/README.md

 ### What I learned

-- I learned hoy to use React router,Links,Routes,Rout
+- I learned how to use React router,Links,Routes,Rout

 ### Continued development